 I've wanted to scramble Black Rock Mountain for a long time.
-It just has a cool sounding history and I was also intrigued by the area because I have never really explored in the Waiparous area of the Rockies before.
+It just has a cool sounding history and I was also intrigued by the area because I have never really explored in the Ghost Wilderness Area of the Rockies before.

 Let me start out by saying that the ride in along 16.5 km of rough road / trail is not to be underrated!
 I was driving my 2004 Corolla and trust me, I was very nervous that I would blow a tire or bust a strut or something.
 If you really value your vehicle, take your friend's instead. ;-) The other comment about the drive is that you will save yourself a long, hot, dusty walk in the 'valley of death' by taking your friends 4x4.
 That way you can actually drive to the trailhead and save 3.5km walking each way.
 The drive is kind of like boiling a frog.
 The road simply gets worse and worse gradually until you realize that you're so far in you don't really have a choice but to continue!
 I felt very alone on a Friday in April but if you choose to go with a friend or in the summer you'll be fine.